mosmeh/beek/README.md

 | `^`, `**`                   | exponentiation |
 | `!`                         | factorial      |

-Precedence and associativity (from highest precedence to lowest):
+Precedence and associativity (ordered from highest precedence to lowest):

 | Category       | Operators                    | Associativity |
 |----------------|------------------------------|---------------|